 For trading license requirements, ENT procedures, and retail distribution compliance, see Vietnam trading license requirements for foreign-invested retail and distribution companies.

-Some Sectors Restrict Your Choice of Entity
+Some Sectors Restrict the Choice of Entity

-Your sector restriction doesn’t just limit ownership—it can determine your entity type entirely.
+The sector restriction doesn’t just limit ownership—it can determine entity type entirely.
 Education requires a joint venture with a Vietnamese partner, which forces a multi-member LLC structure.
 For multi-member LLC charter provisions, governance requirements, and member council voting rules, see LLC governance structure and ownership framework for foreign investors.
-Banking caps mean foreign investors can’t hold controlling stakes, affecting whether you form an LLC or pursue a minority JSC position.
-Sectors with 49% caps require Vietnamese partners who hold majority equity, shifting governance dynamics regardless of your preference.

 Sector Restrictions Too High?
 Consider EOR as an Alternative